 Mortgage application volume rises

-The refinance share of mortgage activity increased to 69 percent of total applications from 68 percent the previous week after remaining around 80 percent for most of 2012.
-The adjustable-rate mortgage (ARM) share of activity increased to 7 percent of total applications and the HARP share of refinance applications fell from 32 percent the prior week to 29 percent.
+The refinance share of mortgage activity decreased to 78 percent of total applications from 79 percent the previous week and is the lowest refinance share observed since early July 2012, as it has hovered around 80 to 81 percent for roughly the last year.
+The adjustable-rate mortgage (ARM) share of activity remained constant at 4 percent of total applications.

 Average contract interest rates